rahulramaprasad7/PES_Project2_Reqd_Credits/README.md

 ---

 **Description of repository contents:**
->This repository contains nine folders, each having multiple source and header files.
+>This repository contains ten folders, each having multiple source and header files.
 The description of the folders are as follows:

 **Folder board:**
 This folder contains the library and source files related to the KL25Z FRDM board which have pin init functions and configuration functions.